ucsb-cs8-f17/ucsb-cs8-f17.github.io/_lab/lab03.md

 ## Step 3: Create a function for drawing a rectangle

 Next, you are going to define a function to draw a rectangle.
-Your final function will be names drawRectangle() but before you implement that we will implement a couple of different versions of that function with simpler specifications.
+Your final function will be names drawRectangle() but before you implement that, we will implement a couple of different versions of that function with simpler specifications.

 Below is the first version of the function.
 It doesn't take any parameters, instead it draws a rectangle with a fixed width (50), a fixed height (100), a fixed orientation (0 degrees with respect to the x-axis).
 To write the code we should first come up with a plan, a sequence of steps or algorithm (CS speak).
 Here is a very simple algorithm: Orient the turtle to point right at 0 degrees with respect to the x-axis.
 Move the turtle forward by 50 units, turn the turtle left by 90 degrees, move the turtle forward by 100 units, turn left 90 degrees, move forward by 50 units, turn left by 90, move forward by 100...(we are repeating ourselves, but that's fine for now.
 In later labs we will express the same algorithm in a more concise way).
 Here is the code that does what we just described: